YMIUA/IzTest/README.md

-To start a server you will need to run "npm install" and "npm run dev" in root folder of this project
+To start a server you will need:

+npm install

+cd client
+npm install

+cd ..
+npm run dev